JayIke/rpi-webcam-gadget/README.md

 - Purpose: Create gadget device, define attributes, and bind to a UDC driver.
 - `webcam-gadget.sh` has been modified to include audio function - UAC2
-- 	UAC2 is used as opposed to UAC1 to support 4byte capture mask required by mics and driver...
-UAC1 could be used and the conversion would happen under the hood, but its not as efficient
+- 	UAC2 is used as opposed to UAC1 to support 32-bit playback...
+UAC1 has been verified to work, but an extra software conversion step is required.

 Capture and playback soundcard should be properly installed after running `webcam-gadget.sh`: